 - Sick people should restrict contact with pets and other animals, just like you would around other people .

-- Although there no evidence of pets or other animals becoming sick with COVID-19, it is still recommended that people with the virus limit contact with animals as a precaution until more information is known.
+- Although it is unusual, some pets and other animals can get sick if infected with the virus that causes COVID-19.
+Therefore, it is recommended that people with the virus limit contact with animals as a precaution.

 - If you must care for your pet or be around animals while you are sick, wash your hands before and after you interact with them.
 Also follow the same advice as for interacting with other people who are not sick; avoid exposing animals to you shedding the virus when you sneeze or cough (cover your mouth and nose with a hand/tissue/elbow/face mask when coughing and sneezing to prevent infectious droplet spread) and avoid having animals who have been in contact with sick people interact with other people who are not sick, as an extra precaution.

-- Pets who have been in contact with people sick with COVID-19 should not interact with people outside of the household.
+- Pets who have been in contact with people who have COVID-19 should not interact with people outside of the household.
 Think of them as being in self-isolation like the rest of the family.
 So, in this situation they should stay on your property and not be taken out or walked outside the property by other people.
-If your living arrangements don’t allow for this (e.g. If you own a dog, and your home does not have a private courtyard or garden) you will need to find someone else to care for your pet.
+If your living arrangements don’t allow for this (e.g. If you own a dog, and your home does not have a private courtyard or garden) you will need to find someone else (ideally someone who has been fully vaccinated against COVID-19) to care for your pet.

 - As always, good hygiene is critical; hygiene measures should include hand washing before and after being around or handling animals, their food, or supplies, as well as avoiding kissing, licking or sharing food with animals .